 Birmingham native Eddie Kendricks was the sometimes-lead singer of the soul group The Temptations.
-He died in 1992, and Birmingham has erected a tribute to him downtown in a tiny sidewalk park.
+He died in 1992, and Birmingham has erected a tribute to him, sculpted by Ronald Scott McDowell, in a tiny downtown park.

 A plaque at the Eddie Kendrick (he dropped the "s" at some point) Memorial Park notes that his nickname was "cornbread," and the sculpture features the entire five-man Temptations line-up, standing on what appears to be a giant vinyl record.

 Eddie is frozen in bronze, performing with microphone in hand, eyes cast heavenward, crooning one his trademark "Ooooooohs."
 His skinny frame stands in front of a granite wall engraved with musical notes and the titles of the Temptations' hits ("Just my Imagination," "Since I Lost My Baby," "Papa Was a Rolling Stone," etc.).
 Quasi-3D sculptures of the rest of the group, in mid-performance strut, extrude from the wall.